statsbomb/StatsBombR/README.md

 `StatsBombData <- cleanlocations(StatsBombData)`

 Please note all location variables must be present in the data set.
-This function will not work with a subset of variables (location variables are missing).
+This function will not work with a subset of variables (i.e. if any location variables are missing).

 #### To add the goalkeeper information from the freeze frame:

-`StatsBombData <- goalkeeper(StatsBombData)`
+`StatsBombData <- goalkeeperinfo(StatsBombData)`

 Please note that additional information is located under type.name == "Goal Keeper" and within the Freeze Frames.